seblucas/www-blog/content/en/tips/parallel-bzip2-centos.md

-/*
+---
-Title: How to install a SMP aware bzip2 with Centos
+title: "How to install a SMP aware bzip2 with Centos"
-Description:
-Author: Sébastien Lucas
-Date: 2011/06/10
-Robots: noindex,nofollow
-Language: en
-Tags: centos,tips
-*/
+date: 2011-06-10
+tags: [centos,tips]
+slug: parallel-bzip2-centos
+aliases: [/en/tips/parallel-bzip2-centos]
+---
 # How to install a SMP aware bzip2 with Centos

 ## Two alternatives